-Outside of Science: Julia loves to dive, likes to cave, but is flat-out scared to combine them.
+Outside of Science: Julie loves to dive, likes to cave, but is flat-out scared to combine them.
 She is also working to improve her skills of tele-skiing in the bumps and speaking Spanish like a local, and trying to make time to travel and get outside with friends and family.